How to get introduced to leads or contacts

-As a sales representative, you will interact with leads whom you have never met or talked to and it can be difficult to turn these interactions into positive outcomes.
-To help in these situations, Dynamics 365 for Sales provides a feature known as Who Knows Whom.
+As a sales representative, you will interact with leads who you have never met or talked.
+So, it can be difficult to turn these interactions into positive outcomes.
+To help in these situations, Dynamics 365 Sales provides a feature known as Who Knows Whom.
 This feature provides you with details such as names and email addresses of your colleagues who know the lead.
-With these details, you can contact your colleagues for help in getting introduced to a lead and increase the chances of a positive outcome during the interaction.
+With these details, you can contact your colleagues for help with getting introduced to a lead.
+Such introduction can increase the chances of a positive outcome during the interaction.

 Who Knows Whom is available in Contact and Lead forms.
 When you open a lead or contact and select the Sales Insights view, the Who Knows Whom tile is displayed.

 If you do not see the Who Knows Whom tile in the Sales Insights view of a contact or lead, contact your administrator to enable this feature.
 To learn more, see Configure Who knows whom.